Pauldwyer/Yoga-club/README.md

 - The icons in the index and footer were taken from [Font Awesome](https://fontawesome.com/)

 ### Media
-- [Google Font](https://fonts.google.com/specimen/Hind+Siliguri?query=hind) Hind was chosent for this project with a back up of Sans-Serif.
+- [Google Font](https://fonts.google.com/specimen/Hind+Siliguri?query=hind) Hind was chosen  for this project with a back up of Sans-Serif.
-- [Pixabay](https://pixabay.com/) [Pexels](https://www.pexels.com/) [Pxhere](https://pxhere.com) These free image sites was used for images from this project.
+- [Pixabay](https://pixabay.com/) [Pexels](https://www.pexels.com/) [Pxhere](https://pxhere.com) These free image sites were used for images for this project.
 - [Couldinary](https://cloudinary.com/) was used to host some of the pictures for this project.
-- [Coolors](https://coolors.co/) Was used to generate the colour paletteand to decide font colour to create a good contrast between background and text.
+- [Coolors](https://coolors.co/) Was used to generate the colour palette and to decide font colour to create a good contrast between background colour and text.
 - [Am I Responsive](https://ui.dev/amiresponsive) was used to generate the various screen sizes screen shot at the top of the readme.